 Abstract.

 Multilayer Perceptrons (MLPs) use scalar products to compute weighted activation of neurons providing decision borders using combinations of soft hyperplanes.
-The weighted fun-in activation function may be replaced by a distance function between the inputs and the weights, offering a natural generalization of the standard MLP model.
-Non-Euclidean distance functions may also be introduced by normalization of the input vectors into an extended feature space.
-Both approaches influence the shapes of decision borders dramatically.
-An illustrative example showing these changes is provided.
+The weighted fun-in activation function corresponds to Euclidean distance functions used to compute similarities between input and weight vector.
+Replacing the fan-in activation function by non-Euclidean distance function offers a natural generalization of the standard MLP model, providing more flexible decision borders.
+An alternative way leading to similar results is based on renormalization of the input vectors using non-Euclidean norms in extended feature spaces.
+Both approaches influence the shapes of decision borders dramatically, allowing to reduce the complexity of MLP networks.